FREQUENTLY ASKED QUESTIONS

 Do I need Narcan and where can I get it?

 Yes.
 Narcan, the “rescue medication” for opioid overdose, should be accessible to anyone participating in MAT for Opioid Use Disorder.
 There is an “open” prescription available at most pharmacies, through the state, for anyone requesting Narcan and for those receiving Suboxone prescriptions.
-Your Trilogy provider can also provide a Narcan script.
+Your Trilogy provider can also provide Narcan for free.

 If I have Alcohol Abuse Disorder can I still get MAT for my Opioid Use Disorder with Suboxone?